Exploring the Rule of Law in Academic Discourse: Bibliometric Description and Thematic Analysis with the Web of Science Data

 Post-doctoral Researcher

-Post-doctoral Researcher in Computational Social Science and a lecturer in Governance and Development at the Institute of Public Administration at the Faculty of Governance and Global Affairs at Leiden University, Netherlands.
+Associate Professor of Public Administration at Universidad Diego Portales.
+Post-doctoral Researcher in Computational Social Science and a lecturer in Governance and Development at Leiden University, Netherlands.